sustainable-processes/pHbot/README.md

-# Automated pH Adjustment of Viscous Formulations by Physics-informed ML
+# pHbot: Self-Driven Robot for pH Adjustment of Viscous Formulations *via* Physics-informed-ML

 We have developed the first-of-its-kind pH robot capable of small-scale batch titrations for viscous liquid formulations.
 The fully autonomous, closed-loop pH adjustment is driven by a "physics-informed" ML-driven titration algorithm.
 The work is detailed in an article undergoing publication and this GitHub repository is part of the electronic supplementary information (ESI) released with the project.